 Gregory Suter, BA (Executive Director)

 Gregory Suter currently serves as Executive Director of the Hereditary Neurological Disease Centre (HNDC).
 He has dedicated his life to the care and treatment of people with Huntington disease and their family members.
 He provides oversight for our volunteer, multi-disciplinary medical team and the general operations of HNDC, to include administration and fundraising.
-“Over the past 28 years, I’ve learned a lot from people who have HD; I’ve learned patience, the ability to listen carefully, and a greater appreciation for life.”
+“Over the past 35 years, I’ve learned a lot from people who have HD; I’ve learned patience, the ability to listen carefully, and a greater appreciation for life.”
 Since 1987, Gregory has been involved directly with the monthly HD out-patient clinics, HD genetic testing program, and support group facilitation in four states.
 He oversees the brain/tissue donation program, education sessions and in-service implementation, and HNDC clinical and observational research studies.
-A member of the Huntington Study Group (HSG) research consortium since 1994, Gregory has served as a study coordinator for multiple HD studies to include PHAROS, PREDICT, COHORT, HORIZON (HORIZON PLUS), PREQUEL, CREST E, 2CARE, FIRST HD, and ARC-HD.
-In 2014, he was elected by his peers to serve as Study Coordinator Representative on the HSG Executive Committee.
-“I take the role and responsibilities of a study coordinator very seriously.
-I understand that it is often the coordinator that not only is responsible for the study components specifically, but also key in the recruitment and retention of subjects in multiple studies at the same time.
-Communication is very important; and I’m not afraid to ask questions…” Yes, Gregory is a guy that makes juggling multiple responsibilities look easy, while at the same time, someone who isn’t afraid to ask questions to save time…and time lost is lost forever.
-He knows time is precious to our HD families.
+A member of the Huntington Study Group (HSG) research consortium since 1994, Gregory has served as a study coordinator for multiple HD studies to include PHAROS, PREDICT, COHORT, HORIZON (HORIZON PLUS), PREQUEL, CREST E, 2CARE, FIRST HD, ARC-HD, FuRST 2.0, Natural History Study, HD-Charge, LSA, KINECT-HD, KINECT-HD2, PROOF-HD, and vUHDRS.

 William M. Mallonee, MD, FAAN (Neurologist)

 An Oklahoma native and graduate of the University of Oklahoma College of Medicine, William Mallonee, MD, is a Board Certified Neurologist in private practice at the Hutchinson Clinic.
 He serves as a volunteer for the Hereditary Neurological Disease Centre and is Medical Director.
 Yes, he’s the rare physician who volunteers his valuable time monthly, for he knows time is precious to our HD families.
-He is an expert in the care and management of persons with Huntington disease, and in the 29 years of working with Huntington disease, he has seen people with HD from 32 states, Canada and Mexico – approximately 7000 people – and is now seeing third and fourth generations of families with HD.
+He is an expert in the care and management of persons with Huntington disease, and in the 40 years of working with Huntington disease, he has seen people with HD from 32 states, Canada and Mexico – approximately 7000 people – and is now seeing third and fourth generations of families with HD.
 “This is a rare, progressive disease, with not a lot of options for treatment.
 Sometimes just adding information and support by letting people know we are there for them and their family makes a big difference…it is a privilege to assist them on their journey that is Huntington disease”.
 In large part driven by the interest of our HD patients and their family members, the Hereditary Neurological Disease Centre became more involved with research under his guidance.
 A member of the Huntington Study Group (HSG) since 1994, he has served as site Principle Investigator for many observational and clinical HD research trials.
 “Research holds the key to new treatments and an eventual cure.
 I’m happy to play a part in advancing the scientific knowledge, while offering hope to the next generation at-risk for HD.”

 Norberta Robertson, LMSW (Licensed Master Social Worker)

 Norberta Robertson, aka “Birdie”, began her involvement with HNDC many years ago as an event volunteer.
 Her interest in Huntington’s disease quickly moved forward in 2012 when she joined the HD Clinic Medical Team as a volunteer Social Worker for the monthly HD clinic.
 In late 2014, she stepped into the research arena in a clinical trial as a Capacity Rater.
 Looking for a change out of mainstream case management duties, in May, 2015, Birdie joined the staff at HNDC as a full time Social Worker and research assistant.
 “Early on as a volunteer, I experienced that even small assistance to someone with HD brought about significant differences in the quality of life for that person, their caregiver and the family as a whole.”
 She is a Washburn University graduate, obtaining her Master’s degree in Social Work from Wichita State University.
 Her experience includes working with severe and persistent mental illness adults (SPMI), serious emotional disorders (SED), elder care, and substance abuse.
-In addition to her duties as Social Worker, she currently co-facilitates the Wichita monthly HD support group, is active with HNDC fundraising and is a co-coordinator for the ENROLL-HD study.
+In addition to her duties as Social Worker, she currently facilitates the Wichita monthly HD support group, is active with HNDC fundraising and is a co-coordinator for clinical trial research and the observational study, ENROLL-HD.

 Macyn Fox-Gracy (Administrative Assistant)